itskris2283/DevQuery/README.md

 # DevQuery - Developer Q&A Platform

-A modern StackOverflow-type website built using the MERN stack with PostgreSQL database, allowing users to post questions and answers.
+A modern StackOverflow-type website built using the MERN stack with MySQL database, allowing users to post questions and answers.
 The platform distinguishes between student and teacher roles during login.

 ## Features